jonkemp/outrigger/README.txt

 http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Outrigger is a small WordPress theme framework, designed for use with child themes.
-Outrigger uses a basic 2 column theme derived from the WordPress Default theme.
+Outrigger is a WordPress parent theme, designed for use with child themes.
+Outrigger uses a basic 2 column theme.

 Features

 Outrigger is light on features, but there are a few.

+    * Custom menus
-    * An options panel is available to edit HTML in the footer.
+	* An options panel is available to edit HTML in the footer
-    * Gravatars are supported.
+	* Gravatars are supported
-    * Support for nested comments.
+	* Support for nested comments
-    * Widget ready with 2 sidebars defined, a top and a bottom sidebar area.
+	* Widget ready with 2 sidebars defined, a top and a bottom sidebar area
-    * Support for the Related Posts plugin by Alexander Malov, Mike Lu & Jon Bourne.
+	* Support for the Related Posts plugin by Alexander Malov, Mike Lu & Jon Bourne
-    * Support for the WP-PageNavi plugin by Lester Chan.
+	* Support for the WP-PageNavi plugin by Lester Chan

-Outrigger is also a framework.
+Outrigger is also a parent theme.
 This means that there are hooks and filters available to modify the theme through a child theme without modifying the source code.
 Documention for these hooks and filters is provided.

 Child Themes